tpimentelms/meaning2form/README.md

 # meaning2form

-This repository contains code accompaning the paper: [Meaning to Form: Measuring Systematicity as Information (Pimentel et al., ACL 2019)](https://arxiv.org/abs/1906.05906).
+This repository contains code accompanying the paper: [Meaning to Form: Measuring Systematicity as Information (Pimentel et al., ACL 2019)](https://arxiv.org/abs/1906.05906).
 It is a study about the arbitrariness of the sign and its systematicity.

 ## Install Dependencies